CompTop/BATS/README.md

 * Computing algebraic invariants of topological spaces, and diagrams of topological spaces.

 The contents of this repository were originally developed to implement the computational framework in the paper [Persistent and Zigzag Homology: A Matrix Factorization Viewpoint](https://arxiv.org/abs/1911.10693) by Gunnar Carlsson, Anjan Dwaraknath, and Bradley J. Nelson.
-Portions of the code base is still under development - please contact the authors if you would like to have certain functionality to support an application!
+Portions of the code base is still under development - please contact the authors (or submit an issue) if you would like to have certain functionality to support an application!

+Python bindings for a subset of BATS can be found in a separate repository: [BATS.py](https://github.com/bnels/BATS.py).

 ## Features